The puzzling disappearance and death of Mitchell Dale Stehling in Mesa Verde National Park

 But is that really how any of us wants to die, alone in the wilderness, unattended except by beetles and vultures?
 Better, I think, to be with those you love.

-The remains of Dale Stehling were discovered in September 2020
+The remains of Dale Stehling discovered in September 2020

-Mesa Verde National Park Superintendent Cliff Spencer said an anonymous tip the day before indicated the remains of Dale Stehling were in a remote section in the park, west of Durango.
-The tip did not provide an exact location, but its descriptions gave search crews a good idea of where it was.
+Mesa Verde National Park Superintendent Cliff Spencer said an anonymous tip the day before indicated the remains of Dale Stehling were in a remote section of the park west of Durango.
+The tip did not provide an exact location, but its descriptions gave search crews a good idea of where they were.
+In an email to the Durango Herald, park spokeswoman Cristy Brown said: “Due to the fact that the remains were found in a closed area, by someone hiking off trail in a closed area, and because of the cultural sensitivity of the park and its resources, and to prevent others from also hiking off trail, causing resource damage, and potentially turning into additional search and rescue cases, the park will not be releasing the exact location name”.

 Spencer said the body was found “quite a distance away” from where Stehling was last seen - around 4.2 miles.
-The area, which took search crews about two hours to reach, was searched in 2013 when Stehling went missing.
+The area, which took search crews about two hours to reach, was searched in 2013 when Stehling went missing, yet no sign of him was found despite the use of cadaver dogs.

-Montezuma County Coroner George Deavers said he is “99%” sure the remains are that of Mitchell Dale Stehling because of items found at the scene: a driver’s license, credit cards, and a Social Security card that had Stehling’s information on it.
+Montezuma County Coroner George Deavers said he was “99%” sure the remains were that of Mitchell Dale Stehling because of items found at the scene: a driver’s license, credit cards, and a Social Security card that had Stehling’s information on it.

 Because the remains were just bones, Deavers said it was likely impossible to determine a cause of death unless Stehling had obvious signs of trauma, which he did not.
 “Just from what I saw, (I’d say) natural causes.
 But we’ll look everything over.”